valthoraval/OBD/src/docs/3_2_postgres.md

 </details>

-*5.* Write a query which returns the winner of the World Cup
+**Exercise 1.6**: Write a query which returns the winner of the World Cup

 <details><summary>Answer</summary>